mvdan/bitw/README.md

 A simple BitWarden client.

+	cd $(mktemp -d); go mod init tmp; go get mvdan.cc/bitw

 The goal is a static and portable client which integrates well with one's system.
 For example, on Linux it will implement the `org.freedesktop.secrets` D-Bus service.

+Note that this tool is still a work in progress.

 #### Further reading